 The school has a separate block, which houses the Technological and Applied Studies workshops.
 These workshops are well equipped with modern tools and machinery and offer students the opportunity to experiment with various materials while producing worthwhile projects in Technics subjects, Design and Technology and Industrial Technology.

 OTHER PRACTICAL FACILITIES

-Include: - A dedicated Performing Arts Studio (Dance, Drama and Music) - Science Laboratories
+Include: - Dedicated Performing Arts Studios (Dance, Drama and Music) - Science Laboratories

+- School Assembly Hall

-- Fully equipped kitchens including two commercial kitchens - School Assembly Hall
+- Fully equipped kitchens including two commercial kitchens

+- Photography dark room

 - Art practical rooms